-An alternative approach to dealing with missing data is to use only existing data in the estimation of the index, but supplement this with an estimated margin of error, based inter alia on the number of missing items.
+A third alternative approach to dealing with missing data is to use the existing data entirely (no case-wise deletion) and exclusively (no imputation) in the estimation of the index, and to supplement this with an estimated margin of error, based inter alia on the number of missing items.
 This is the approach of a number of more recent indices such as the Corruptions Perceptions Index (CPI) produced by Transparency International and the World Bank's Worldwide Governance Indicators (WGI).
-Such approaches carry a dual advantage, in that they allow scores to be estimated for a maximal number of countries, and can use a broader rande of indicators to triangulate indices for nebulous constructs.
+Such approaches carry a dual advantage, in that they allow scores to be estimated for a maximal number of countries, and can use a broader range of indicators to triangulate indices for nebulous constructs.